Graphegon/CoinBLAS/README.md

-**Graphegon CoinBLAS Community Edition** is a Graph [Linear Algebra](https://en.wikipedia.org/wiki/Linear_algebra) analysis platform for bitcoin that uses the [GraphBLAS](https://graphblas.org) graph API as a foundation for analyzing and solving graph problems over the bitcoin hypergraph.
+**Graphegon CoinBLAS Community Edition** is a Graph [Linear Algebra](https://en.wikipedia.org/wiki/Linear_algebra) analysis platform for bitcoin that uses the [GraphBLAS](https://graphblas.org) graph API and the [Python](https://python.org/) programming language as a framework for analyzing and solving graph problems over the bitcoin hypergraph.
 If you have enough RAM, Google BigQuery budget, cores and time you can load all of bitcoin history into in-memory graphs and do full-graph, full-flow analysis using simple, high level algebraic syntax.

 ![The entire blockchain in RAM](./docs/RAM.png)